 Tandem Diabetes—iController and First Fully Interoperable Closed Loop

 On December 13, 2019, Tandem’s Control-IQ software became the first to achieve the FDA’s coveted “iController” status.
-This was the final leg required for a fully interoperable AID system where any part can be replaced with another part that has the FDA’s interoperable designation for true plug and play.
-Currently, only Dexcom’s G6 CGM, the Tandem t:slim X2 pump, and Tandem Control-IQ algorithm have an interoperable designation, although many other companies are working to join.
+This was the final leg required for a fully interoperable AID system.
+Any part can be replaced with another component that has the FDA’s interoperable designation for true plug and play.
+Dexcom’s G6 CGM, the Tandem t:slim X2 pump, and Tandem’s Control-IQ algorithm currently have an interoperable designation.
+Many other companies are working to join this club.

-In September 2019, DreaMed Diabetes, an Israeli company that develops personalized diabetes management solutions received FDA approval for its Advisor Pro fuzzy logic/artificial intelligence algorithm to guide insulin dosing decisions by healthcare professionals.
-Work is underway with Medtronic to determine if this can be applied to AIDs.
-Medtronic is also improving its PID algorithm for the 780 pump, and has an agreement with Tidepool to use its Loop MPC algorithm in a 770 pump version as backup, once the FDA approves it.
+In September 2019, DreaMed Diabetes, an Israeli company that develops personalized diabetes management solutions, received FDA approval for its Advisor Pro fuzzy logic/artificial intelligence algorithm to guide insulin dosing decisions by healthcare professionals.
+Work is underway with Medtronic to determine if this approach can be applied to AIDs.
+Medtronic is also improving its PID algorithm for 780 pumps.
+It has an agreement with Tidepool to use its Loop MPC algorithm in a 770 pump version as a backup, once the FDA approves it.
 It remains unclear whether any of these algorithms will attain an iController status.

 Tidepool, a 2013 Palo Alto diabetes data startup, is working with the FDA on approval of its a commercial version of the open-source Loop AID algorithm.
 Tidepool Loop is designed to work with commercial Bluetooth insulin pumps, CGMs, and an iPhone or Apple Watch.
 Tidepool’s bet is that the Loop open-source algorithm, currently in use by thousands of people with Type 1 diabetes, might speed FDA approval.